nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 pipeline.add_stage(WriteToFileStage(config, filename=results_file, overwrite=True))
 ```

 Note that we didn't specify the output format.
 In our example, the result file contains the extension `.jsonlines`.
 Morpheus will infer the output format based on the extension.
-At time of writing the extensions that Morpheus will infer are: `.csv`, `.json` & `.jsonlines`
+At time of writing the extensions that Morpheus will infer are: `.csv`, `.json`, `.jsonlines` & `.parquet`

 To explicitly set the output format we could specify the `file_type` argument to the `WriteToFileStage` which is an enumeration defined in `morpheus.common.FileTypes`.
 Current values defined are:
 * `FileTypes.Auto`
+* `FileTypes.CSV`
 * `FileTypes.JSON`
-* `FileTypes.CSV`
+* `FileTypes.PARQUET`

 ### The Completed Pipeline